 Examples of the opportunities provided for learning on this course are:

-Design classes and embedded throughout taught modules in Stages 1 to 2.
-IChemE accredited design modules CHE3013 and CHE3014 are taken at Stage 3, a significant aspects are: problem solving; sustainability, environmental awareness, and safe working practices and transferable skills (such as, report writing, oral presentations, IT, teamwork, critical thought, entrepreneurship).
+Design classes are embedded at all stages of the programme.
+IChemE accredited design module CHE3104 is taken at Stage 3.
+Significant aspects include: problem solving; sustainability, environmental awareness and safe working practices and transferable skills (such as report writing, oral presentations, IT, teamwork, critical thought, entrepreneurship).

 Undergraduates are allocated a Personal Tutor during Level 1 and 2 who meets with them on several occasions during the year to support their academic and professional development through the discussion of selected topics.